 Setting the canonical tag

 It you don’t see a canonical tag, or the tag has been applied to the wrong article, you can use a tool like Yoast to fix it.
 I’m not paid by Yoast, but in my years as an SEO consultant, Yoast is one of the easiest and least expensive tools on the market that does both canonical tags and 301 redirects.
-The thing is, neither are available in the free version.
-You have to invest the $99 or whatever the current price is to use the tool.
+You can also use All-in-one SEO for the same thing.
+Both tools will cost you around $99 a year, and they simplify the whole 301 vs canonical experience.

 Once you have Yoast’s premium product, choosing the canonical tag is easy.
 At the bottom of your Yoast block is an “advanced” option.
 Click that and it will open a box that looks like this: